chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt1/index.md

 > *“Indie projects are often born as a rebellion against large tech platforms, with the desire to shift the balance of power and put it closer to the users.
 But **shifting who is in power doesn’t change that a hierarchy exists,** no matter what intentions the power shift is born with.”*

-I saw this as a warning to indie projects—the tools that you have used up until now will not liberate you from this cycle of destruction. **Inevitably, if you as an organizer take all the power, you’ll be perpetuating the cycle you wished to destroy.** The solution is not to watch it crumble or fade away, no—
+I saw this as a warning to indie projects: the tools that you have used up until now will not liberate you from this cycle of destruction. **Inevitably, if you as an organizer take all the power, you’ll be perpetuating the cycle you wished to destroy.** The solution is not to watch it crumble or fade away–no!

 > *“However, when people saw us come forward with our frustration and pain, and express the overwhelming weight of what we were carrying, it made it harder to continue the narrative of us vs them, platform user vs builder, server members vs moderators, person who can’t and person who can.
 After that discussion people saw us for who we truly are: **members of their same community that, for all their weaknesses and faults, are trying to build something that makes a difference.”***

-—the solution was to be vulnerable and open the process up to others.
+The solution was to be vulnerable and open the process up to others.

 I reached out to Ms. Boba after the talk to pepper her with questions which she kindly answered.
 Soon after I joined BobaBoard as a volunteer to support what I felt was a worthwhile endeavor.

-This process of being vulnerable and opening up the process to others as a name.
+This process of being vulnerable and opening up the process to others has a name.
 Well, many names.
 But the one I learned through my volunteer work was sociocracy.
-The more I read and practiced sociocracy, the more it resonated with me—it is a decentralized governance system that has egalitarianism and human connection at its center.
+The more I read and practiced sociocracy, the more it resonated with me.
+It is a decentralized governance system that has egalitarianism and human connection at its center.
 This is what I wanted more of—equality and community at the core of all my connections.

-And I realized, *why* we wanted to run our business like a cooperative.
-Not to “gain points” with our friends or “gain efficiency” in the business, but because there comes a point where optimization drains color from our lives, not adds to it.
+And I realized *why* we wanted to run our business like a cooperative.
+Not to “win points” with our leftist friends or “gain efficiency” in the business, but because there comes a point where optimization drains color from our lives instead of adding to it.
 We could not continue enjoying our lives if what we had to look forward to was black and white.
 We wanted to re-color the way we did work—to feel passionate and hopeful again.

 A tall order for a humble framework.

-So into sociocracy we dove.
+Into sociocracy we dove.

 [Read on for Part Two of **How Do We Share Power Dynamically?**](/blog/posts/2025-06-20-Sociocracy-Pt2/)